CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 ## Working example using OSSEC
 A working example that implements the server-side functions to register an **OSSEC** agent is available in [this github repo](../Public Blueprint Source/OSSEC/noarch) and below:

+The filename is `ossec.py` and the method name is `AddAgent` which means:
+* bpbroker needs a configuration whitelist entry of `ossec`
+* bpclient executes the method `ossec.AddAgent`

 ```python
 def AddAgent(rh):